numetriclabz/awesome-db/README.md

 * [tokudb-engine](https://github.com/Tokutek/tokudb-engine)- TokuDB is a high-performance, write optimized, compressing, transactional storage engine for MySQL and MariaDB
 * [TokuMX](https://github.com/Tokutek/mongo)- TokuMX is a high-performance, concurrent, compressing, drop-in replacement engine for MongoDB
 * [VoltDB](https://github.com/VoltDB/voltdb/) - VoltDB is a horizontally-scalable, in-memory SQL RDBMS designed for applications that have extremely high read and write throughput requirements.
+* [arangodb](https://github.com/arangodb/arangodb) - A distributed multi-purpose NoSQL database with a flexible data model for documents, graphs, and key-values.

 ## dot-net